 Ms. Lockshin is a member of the New York YWCA’s Academy of Women Leaders.
 She serves as Treasurer of the Henry Street Settlement and has served as Chairman of the Board of Trustees of the Packer Collegiate Institute, a pre-K through 12 independent school.
 She has served on the boards of the Financial Women’s Association of New York, and the National Association of Business Economists She holds a BA in mathematics, with distinction, from Barnard College and an MS in mathematics from Carnegie-Mellon University.

 Custom Databanks, Inc.

 Custom Databanks, Inc. has been publishing databases for use on personal computers since 1987.
 Custom Databanks was the first company to offer recruiter data ready for use on PC diskettes.
-Our Executive Search System™, available since 1987, contains the names and addresses of more than 16,500 top US and Canadian search firms and more than 33,000 recruiters.
-In addition, we publish the Venture/PE Search System™ with data on 2,500+ top US and Canadian venture, private equity and investment firms.
+Our Executive Search System™, available since 1987, contains the names and addresses of more than 16,600 top US and Canadian search firms and more than 37,300 recruiters.
+We also publish the Venture/PE Search System™ with data on 2,500+ top US and Canadian venture, private equity and investment firms.

 Custom Databanks’ data are available for download by the record on the internet and through resume writers, career coaches and data suppliers.
-The databases are updated on a continuous basis, our online database system is updated at least weekly, and our Directories are updated annaully.
+The databases are updated continuously, our online database system is updated weekly, and our Directories are updated annually.
 The information Custom Databanks, Inc. provides is the most up-to-date and accurate available anywhere.